mattermost/mattermost-developer-documentation/site/content/internal/onboarding/new-staff-guide.md

 - List to be sent by manager in channel

 ### Channels and Teams
-- You should be added to the private team `Private Core` and join the following channels
+- You should be added to the private team `Staff` and join the following channels
     - Alerts
     - Announcements
+    - Customer Success
-    - Community/Customers
+    - Customer Support
-    - New CLA Entries
-    - Platform Meeting
+    - Confidential Bugs
     - Private Off-Topic (optional)
+    - R&D Meeting
     - Social: * (optional)
-    - Standup
+    - Stand-up
     - Welcome
 - Private channels to join in `Contributors`
     - Security
-    - Developer: Private
     - Confidential Bugs
+    - Developers: Private
+    - MVP Discussion
 - Public channels to join in `Contributors`
     - Developers
     - Developers Meeting